The-SLIDE-Project/The-SLIDE-Project.github.io/_posts/2024-10-17-field-report-october-2024.md

     <figcaption class="figure-caption">Teamwork is vital when you need that little bit of extra reach.
 (Photo: Lisa Craw)</figcaption>
 </figure>

-We took the opportunity to service x existing instruments.
+We took the opportunity to service several existing instruments.
 This involved trekking out to the installations all accross the glacier, checking that they were still functioning, and recording the data.
 As the glacier surface is constantly ablating away, new poles needed to be installed and solar panels lowered before they could topple over.

 These instruments measure GPS location to cm-scale accuracy, alongside some seismic receivers to pick up vibrations in the glacier, and weather stations to record the conditions throughout the year.